 - Birch & Barley is, if I can say such a thing, a combo of fine dining and casual dining with great eats and on the Moscow-side of town.
 Better to make reservations.

-- The Old European is always packed and for good cause.
+- The Old European breakfast joint that is always packed and for good cause.

 - The Black Cypress is an old favorite with great beer, wine & food.

 - South Fork Public House offers beer tastings and dinner events for wine and beer pairings and more.
 If you have a gluten sensitivity or Celiac disease, South Fork’s kitchen has a separate area where their gluten free menu items are prepared–something quite precious to those in need of home away food treat!
 Also, this restaurant is really popular in large part to its great menu fare.